aquasecurity/katacoda-scenarios/Starboard/Starboard-cli/intro.md

 * Deploy nginx
 * Scan our deployment with the kubectl starbpard plugin for vulnerabilities

 You will not need to install anything locally or from an external website, everything is provided through Katacoda.
+However, you are encouraged to play around with with the example once the scenario is over.

 ## Resources